kaitai-io/kaitai_struct_compiler/README.md

     git clone https://github.com/kaitai-io/kaitai_struct_compiler

-See "Development" section below for general pointers on how to proceed with the source code then.
+See [DEVELOPERS.md](DEVELOPERS.md) for general pointers on how to proceed with the source code then.

 ## Usage

 `kaitai-struct-compiler [options] <file>...`

+Alternatively, a symlink `ksc` is provided and can be used everywhere just as full name.

 Common options: